ayanalamMOON/Time-Table-Generotor-Final/docs/Backend.md

 ```

 The predicted timetable can then be used to generate the final timetable based on the provided constraints and courses.

+## Logging and Error Handling Mechanisms

+The backend includes logging and error handling mechanisms to capture and log errors effectively.
+The `logging` module is used to log important events and errors.
+The logging configuration is set up in the `app.py` file.
+The logs are printed to the console and can be used for debugging and monitoring purposes.

+The backend uses FastAPI's built-in error handling mechanisms to handle errors and exceptions.
+Custom error messages are returned for specific error cases, such as when a course or constraint is not found.
+The error handling mechanisms ensure that the backend can gracefully handle errors and provide meaningful error messages to the users.